Masters of Science in Computational Science and Engineering

 Please note: This is the masters program in Computational Science and Engineering; applicants interested in Computer Science should explore the offerings of the Department of Electrical Engineering and Computer Science.

-January 10: Deadline to apply for September admission*
+December 15: Deadline to apply for September admission* (note: this is a change from previous years)

 A complete electronic CSE SM application includes the following: